MOHAMEDZAYEDSCU/OBSIDIAN/Gaining Access.md

 ## Remote Access

 >[!caution]- Metasploit:
+>- to check vulnerabilities on a remote machine.
->- to gain access to a remote machine
+>- it has exploit available for usage to gain access to the system.
 >-